14 June 2021

 AfL refers to the use of assessment to support learning.
 It is used to shape teaching and learning in ways that help pupils master learning goals and teachers improve practices.
 For these reasons, it is formative in nature, takes place all the time in the classroom and is a process that is embedded in instruction.

 AoL refers to the use of assessment as a means to evaluate if curricular outcomes have been met.
 It is used primarily for accountability purposes – grading, ranking and certification.
 For these reasons, it tends to be summative in nature and is carried out quarterly.

-For the purpose of reporting, a letter grade will be awarded for the assessment of SS at the end of each semester.
-The table below shows the letter grades and the corresponding weightings.
+For the purpose of reporting, a letter grade will be awarded for the assessment of SS at the end of each year.